dgraph-io/dgraph/wiki/content/clients/index.md

 {{% /notice %}}

 {{% notice "note" %}}
-The 'X-Dgraph-CommitNow' header can be used with the `/mutate` endpoint to force a mutation to commit immediately.
+The `X-Dgraph-CommitNow` header can be used with the `/mutate` endpoint to force a mutation to commit immediately.
 This can be convenient if a single mutation with no queries is needed.
+This approach isn't the normal approach, and isn't used in this example.
 {{% /notice %}}

 ```sh